Runnable/reactive-client/README.md

 ## Usage
-The function exported in `index.js` is ran when our system receives a comment.
+The function exported in `index.js` runs when our system receives a comment.
 Do anything you want with it!

+If you want to keep the same queue across restarts set the `APP_NAME` environment variable to something unique.
+All servers with `APP_NAME` will share the same queue.

 NOTE: The function must return a promise.